 However, to measure the exact position of a particle one would have to divert or "drain" all of the energy at the 90 or 270-degree points to the observing instrument leaving no energy associated with its momentum left to be observed by another instrument.
 Therefore, if one was able to determine precise position of a particle he or she could not determine anything about its momentum.
 Similarly, to measure its precise momentum one would have to divert all of the energy at the 180 or 360 point of the wave to the observing instrument leaving none of its position information left to for an instrument which was attempting to measure it.
 Therefore, if one was able to determine a particles exact momentum one could not say anything about its position.

-The reason we observe a particle as a point mass instead of an extended object is because, as mentioned earlier the article "Why is mass and energy quantized?" showed its energy must be packaged in terms of its resonant system.
+The reason we observe a particle as a point mass instead of an extended object such as a wave is because, as mentioned earlier the article "Why is mass and energy quantized?" showed its energy must be packaged in terms of its resonant system.
 Therefore, when we observe or "drain" the energy continued in its wave function, whether it be related to its position or momentum it will appear to come from a specific point in space similar how the energy of water flowing down a sink drain appears to be coming from a "point" source with respect the extended volume of water in the sink.

 As mentioned earlier, all points in-between are a dynamic combination of both position and momentum.
 Therefore, the degree of accuracy one chooses to measure one will affect the other.

 For example, if one wants to measure the position of a particle to within a certain predefined distance "m" its wave energy or momentum will have to pass through that opening.
 However, Classical Wave Mechanics tells us that as we reduce the error in our measurement by decreasing that predefine distance interference will cause its energy or momentum to be smeared our over a wider area.
-Similarly, to measure its momentum "m"kg / s one must observe a portion the wavelength associated with its momentum.
+Similarly, to measure its momentum one must observe a portion the wavelength associated with its momentum.
 However, Classical wave mechanics tell us we must observe a larger portion of its wavelength to increase the accuracy of the measurement of its energy or momentum.
 But this means that the accuracy of its position will be reduced because the boundaries determining its position within the measurement field are greater.

 Another way of looking at this would be to allow a photon or a particle to pass through a slit and observe where it struck a screen on the other side.
 One could get a more precise measurement of its position by narrowing the slit however classical wave mechanics tell us this will increase the interference of the wave properties associated with its resonant structure.
 However this will cause the interference pattern defining its momentum to become more spread out and therefore make it more difficult to accurately determine its value.